Graph isomorphism in quasipolynomial time parameterized by treewidth: Canonization of -ary Relations

 \problem{\canRel } {$R\in\obj(V)$ where $R\subseteq V^k$ for some $k\in\NN$ and $V$ is an unordered set} {(R)} {(R^\phi)} {\{\sigma\in\sym(V)\mid(x_1,\ldots,x_k)\in R\iff (\sigma(x_1),\ldots,\sigma(x_k))\in R\}}

-One way to canonize $k$-ary relations is by using a well known reduction to the graph canonization problem.
+One way to canonize $k$-ary relations is by using a well-known reduction to the graph canonization problem \cite{DBLP:journals/jcss/Miller79}.
 Alternatively, the algorithm from \cref{cor:canObj0} for combinatorial objects in general could also be applied to $k$-ary relations.
-However, both approaches lead to a running time that is quasipolynomial in $|V|+|R|$, i.e. $2^{\polylog(|V|+|R|)}$.
+However, both approaches lead to a running time that is quasipolynomial in $|V|+|R|$, i.e., $2^{\polylog(|V|+|R|)}$.
 In this section, we will give a polynomial-time reduction to the canonization problem for combinatorial objects which are of input size polynomial in $|V|$ (which does not depend on $|R|$).
 With this reduction, we obtain an improved algorithm that runs in time $2^{\polylog|V|}|R|^{\CO(1)}$.
 Our bound improves the currently best algorithm from \cite{DBLP:conf/focs/GroheNS18}.
-Moreover, our bound is also optimal as long as the graph isomorphism problem can not be solved faster than quasipolynomial time.
+Moreover, our time bound is also optimal (when measured in $|V|$ and $|R|$) as long as the graph isomorphism problem can not be solved faster than quasipolynomial time.